Elmhurst University: Social justice history

 In the summer of 1966, the university brought Dr. Martin Luther King Jr. to the podium of Hammerschmidt Memorial Chapel during Dr. King's historic, yearlong effort to racially desegregate city and suburban neighborhoods in the Chicago area.
 The university later established an annual Martin Luther King Jr. Guestship, which examines issues and ideas related to Dr. King's work.

-The university has fourteen Social Action and Service Groups for students to join, among them Habitat for Humanity, Best Buddies, Active Minds, the Global Poverty Club, Relay for Life, Autism Speaks, Students Assisting Animal Shelters, the Greenjays (sustainability club), Alpha Phi Omega and others.
+The university has fourteen Social Action and Service Groups for students to join, among them Habitat for Humanity, Best Buddies, Active Minds, the Global Poverty Club, Relay For Life, Autism Speaks, Students Assisting Animal Shelters, the Greenjays (sustainability club), Alpha Phi Omega and others.

 In 2011, the university decided to include an optional question about prospective students’ sexual orientation and gender identity in its admission application in order to better serve all Elmhurst University students.

 Academics

 Elmhurst University offers bachelor's degrees and master's degrees.
-Approximately 3,350 full-time and part-time students are enrolled in its 26 undergraduate academic departments, 15 certificate programs, and 17 master's programs, including a MBA.
+Approximately 3,350 full-time and part-time students are enrolled in its 26 undergraduate academic departments, 15 certificate programs, and 17 master's programs, including an MBA.
 There are also 15 preprofessional programs, and accelerated Degree Completion Programs designed primarily for working adults.
 The college offers 63 majors and allows students the flexibility to create their own.
 The Elmhurst University Integrated Curriculum (EUIC) requires each student to take several courses from the Areas of Knowledge curriculum and the Skill and Value Development subjects, but there is a wide variety of classes that can be used to fulfill these requirements.
 The average class has 17 students, although lower class sizes exist primarily in courses tailored to fine arts majors.
 Traditional general educational classes range between 25 and 35 students per class.
 The student to faculty ratio is 13 to 1.
 Its most popular undergraduate majors, based on number out of 736 graduates in 2022, were: